Spencer Lord

 Spencer Lord (born March 1993) is a Canadian actor.
-Raised in Kamloops, Lord first engaged with acting in school, and after earning an engineer degree at the University of British Columbia, he pivoted his career to acting.

-Lord's notable roles are Nathan Pryce Jr. in the CBC drama series Heartland and Aiden Walsh on The CW drama series Family Law (2023–2024).
-He has appeared in television films and had a role in the series The Good Doctor (2022).
-Lord portrays Owen in the HBO drama series The Last of Us.
+He is known for his roles as Nathan Pryce Jr. in the CBC drama series Heartland (2023–present), Aiden Walsh on The CW drama series Family Law (2023–2024) and Owen in the HBO drama series The Last of Us (2025–present).
+He has appeared in television films and in an episode of the series The Good Doctor (2022).

 Early life

 Lord was born in March 1993.
 He grew up in Kamloops, British Columbia, playing video games like Counter-Strike, StarCraft, and World of Warcraft.
 At the insistence of his friends, he auditioned for his school play Kiss Me, Kate in twelfth grade; he was cast in the lead role and fell in love with acting.
 He attended the University of British Columbia, earning a degree in mechanical engineering in 2016.
 After briefly working as an engineer, he considered quitting to pursue acting; he was shortly dismissed from his job, which prompted his decision, and he subsequently worked as a waiter while taking acting classes.